Maintaining / Gaining Weight

 - Oatmeal with whole milk or half & half, and butter

-- Super milk – made add powdered milk to whole milk and drink or use in recipes in place of milk
+- Super milk – made by adding powdered milk to whole milk.
+Drink or use in recipes in place of milk

 - Scrambled eggs cooked with butter or oil with added cheese or small pieces of ham